 - Alcoholics Anonymous Connecticut Statewide 24-Hour Hotline: 866-783-7712,

 - Connecticut Region of Narcotics Anonymous Statewide phone line: 1-800-627-3543,

 - Wheeler Clinic - Navigation Center: 860-793-3500, wheelerclinic.org

 - Rushford Clinic: 877-577-3233, , 883 Paddock Ave, Meriden, CT

 - Turnbridge: 877-581-1793, , 189 Orange St., New Haven, CT

 Drug-Free Schools and Campuses Regulations: Biennial Review

 In accordance with the Drug-Free Schools and Campuses Regulations, Quinnipiac University conducts a review of its alcohol and other drug programs every two years to determine effectiveness and the consistency of sanction enforcement, to identify and implement any necessary changes.
-The most recent Quinnipiac University Biennial Review can be found on MyQ under Student Life on the Dean of Student Affairs page.
+The most recent Quinnipiac University Biennial Review can be found on the Student Consumer Information page under the Health and Safety section.